DeterminateSystems/demo/README.md

   - **FlakeHub deployment:** Offloads the computationally intensive tasks of evaluation and building to a more controlled environment (e.g., a CI/CD pipeline), freeing up resources on the target EC2 instance.
   - **Typical Nix deployment:** The target EC2 instance must handle the evaluation and build process, which can be resource-intensive and may require larger instance types or longer deployment times.

-### Consistency
- - **FlakeHub deployment:** Ensures that the exact same configuration is deployed every time, as the closure is a fixed, immutable artifact.
+In summary, applying a fully evaluated NixOS closure from [FlakeHub](https://flakehub.com) during deployments ensures that the exact same configuration is deployed every time, as the closure is a fixed, immutable artifact.
- - **Typical Nix deployment:** Variability in the evaluation and build process can lead to slight differences in the deployed configuration, potentially causing inconsistencies.

-In summary, applying a fully evaluated NixOS closure from [FlakeHub](https://flakehub.com) during deployments leads to faster, more reliable, and consistent deployments by pre-evaluating and pre-building the NixOS configuration, thus offloading the heavy lifting from the deployment phase to the build phase.
+It also leads to faster, more reliable, and consistent deployments by pre-evaluating and pre-building the NixOS configuration, thus offloading the heavy lifting from the deployment phase to the build phase.